EPIC-guide/epic-guide.github.io/_life/money-americans.md

 Luckily, the official IRS documentation for these requirements is helpful and not too difficult to follow.

+The IRS also benevolently grants you an automatic two-month extension to file your returns because you are incurring the hardship of living abroad, so until June 15 (or the closest following business day) in normal cases.
+(All US taxpayers regardless of residence can request an automatic six-month extension with Form 4868.)
+Remember that the IRS will charge interest on underpaid taxes starting from the regular deadline.

 #### Pillar 2

 For US tax purposes, your contributions to Swiss Pillar 2 are not deductible